-The TOE is a smart card, the Tachograph Card, which is configured and implemented as a driver card, workshop card, control card or company card in accordance with [EU_2016_165] Annex 1C, Appendix 2, Appendix 10 and Appendix 11.
+The TOE is a smart card, the Tachograph Card, which is configured and implemented as a driver card, workshop card, control card or company card in accordance with [EU_2016_165] Annex 1C, Appendix 2, Appendix 10, Appendix 11 and related amendments introduced in [EU_2021_1228] and concerning only new data files and increased data file size with no impact on security requirements and mechanisms.
 In particular, this implies the compliance with the following standards: ISO/IEC 7810 Identification cards - Physical characteristics and ISO/IEC 7816 Identification cards - Integrated circuit cards part 1,2,3,4,8.